Police: Suspects in officer shooting got help from family

 “We’re still looking for several people who may have had involvement from getting them from the scene or anyone who made contact with them,” said Johnson.
 “Anybody that assisted them between 8:17 yesterday morning and the time of arrest we will be knocking on their door.”

-When State Police pinpointed them to an address in McIntosh, southeast of Edgewood Saturday morning, they also managed to arrest two others who drove away from the home.
+When NMSP pinpointed them to an address in McIntosh, southeast of Edgewood Saturday morning, they also managed to arrest two others who drove away from the home.
 Those two were identified as Matthew Mitchem and Daniel Brannock.

-According to the complain, the officer — still not identified at this time — was shot on the left side of his neck.
-As of Saturday, he is now recovering at home.
+According to the complaint the officer, who is still not identified, was shot on the left side of his neck.
+NMSP says he is now recovering at home.
 With just days left in the legislative session, state leaders are urging lawmakers to take action on the crime problem.

 “I will remind those that are in a position to make meaningful change that the words mean nothing without action,” said Sec.
 Jason Bowie of the Department of Public Safety.
 “What more do we need to see in our communities before we can agree.
 How many chances are we going to give criminals who are preying on our communities.”